mchaoulideer/newhaven-crash-data/README.md

-# Hartford Crashes
+# New Haven Crashes

-Interactive heatmap of car crashes in Hartford between 2015 and 2020 which displays pre-processed data from [UCONN Crash Data Repository](https://www.ctcrash.uconn.edu/).
+Interactive heatmap of car crashes in New Haven between 2015 and 2020 which displays pre-processed data from [UCONN Crash Data Repository](https://www.ctcrash.uconn.edu/).
 It can be adapted for other towns in Connecticut, or other states that have similar data.

+Adapted from Hartford Crashes project.

 ![Heatmap gif](./img/demo.gif)